Shreveport, Louisiana: Film industry

 Several television series have been shot in Shreveport and the surrounding area, including The Gates (2010), and Salem (2014).
 The Louisiana Film Prize has spurred the creation of over 200 short films shot in Shreveport and Northwest Louisiana by filmmakers from around the world since its inception in 2012.

+As of 2023, G-Unit Film and Television, which has recently undergone renovations, serves as the primary filming location for projects involving 50 Cent.
+Additionally, it also operates as the creative center for the entertainment and film industry within Northwest Louisiana and the Ark-La-Tex.

 Arts and culture

 Shreveport is home to many theatres, museums, and performing arts groups, including: